legion-labs/legion/docs/src/performance-analytics/value.md

 ## Designed for scale

 - High event density: 40 ns overhead / event
-  * platform-specific memory layout
+  * Platform-specific memory layout
-  * the protocol is the memory layout
+  * The protocol is the memory layout
 - Store everything: event batch stored in S3
-  * shallow metadata index in SQL database
+  * Shallow metadata index in SQL database
 - Distributed ingestion
-  * optimized & stateless
+  * Optimized & stateless

 ---
 # Legion Performance Analytics
 ## Analytics is the new profiling

 - Designed for iterating in development
-  * data available as soon as it is sent
+  * Data available as soon as it is sent
-  * no nightly indexing job
+  * No nightly indexing job
 - Faster reaction time
-  * know the bugs *before* they become problems
+  * Know the bugs *before* they become problems
 - Understand the issue without reproducing it
 - Spend time on the worst issues, not the first one you find